Portraits are your chance for an attorney to see how you’ll “play” on the stand. It’s not a beauty contest.

 - easy to connect with

-In addition, physicians and especially forensic psychiatrists and psychologists are up against a jury’s preconceived notion of what you should be.
+In addition, physicians are up against a jury’s preconceived notion of what you should be.
 By extension, attorneys will also want to see some photos that reflect you are

 - a good listener